aaltsys/doc-server3/install/03_install.rst

    +-----------------------------+---------------------------------------------+
    | Use weak password?          | Yes                                         |
    +-----------------------------+---------------------------------------------+
 *  The network should configure using DHCP.
-If DHCP does not work, fix your network connection.
+If DHCP does not work, switch ethernet port selections.
+If that fails, fix your network connection.

 Configure the Clock
 -----------------------------